sunandan-das/readme/README.md

 Azure Portal infrastructure setup
 Resource Group:
-A resource group named docosoft-assignment was created in the West Europe region.
-This serves as a logical container to organize and manage all related Azure resources such as the App Service and Azure Container Registry.
-It simplifies cost management, monitoring, and access control.
+I created a resource group named docosoft-assignment in the West Europe region.
+This served as a container for managing all related resources such as the App Service and Azure Container Registry in a centralized and organized way.

 App Service:
-An Azure App Service named docosoft-counter-app was provisioned using the Linux operating system.
-The app is deployed via Docker Container for consistent and portable deployment.
-A System-assigned Managed Identity was enabled to securely authenticate with other Azure services without storing credentials manually.
+I deployed an App Service named docosoft-counter-app, running on Linux in the West Europe region.
+For the hosting plan, I selected the Basic B3 tier, which offers 3.5 GB of memory—sufficient for stable containerized .NET application deployment.

 Azure Container Registry (ACR):
-An ACR instance named docosoftcounter was created in the same region and resource group for better performance and simplicity.
-The AcrPull role was assigned to the App Service’s managed identity, allowing it to securely pull Docker images from the registry.
+I created a container registry named docosoftcounter in the same region.
+This registry stores Docker images built by the CI pipeline.
+I enabled system-assigned managed identity on the App Service and assigned the AcrPull role to it in ACR.
+This allows secure and seamless image pulls without storing credentials.
 ---

 ## Azure DevOps Setup (CI/CD Implementation)